SystemsApproach/tcpcc/avoidance.rst

 the network.
-Vegas was never as widely deployed as Reno, so the modifications were often driven more by lab studies than extensive real-world experience, but they have collectively refined and contributed to our understanding avoidance-based algorithms.
+Vegas was never as widely deployed as Reno, so the modifications were often driven more by lab studies than extensive real-world experience, but they have collectively refined and contributed to our understanding of avoidance-based algorithms.
 We summarize some of those insights here, but return to the general topic of customizing the congestion control algorithm for specific use cases in Chapter 7.